Harmonic maps into the exceptional symmetric space $G_2/SO(4)$

-A harmonic map from a surface to is called \emph{nilconformal} if its derivative is nilpotent, see Definition \ref{def:nilconformal} below; here, by \emph{surface} we shall mean a \emph{Riemann surface}, i.e., a connected (not necessarily compact) one-dimensional complex manifold.
+A smooth map from a Riemann surface to a symmetric space is called \emph{nilconformal} if its derivative is nilpotent, see Definition \ref{def:nilconformal} below; here, by \emph{Riemann surface} we mean a connected (not necessarily compact) one-dimensional complex manifold.
 Our main result is as follows:

-\begin{theorem} A harmonic map from a surface to $G_2/\SO{4}$ has a twistor lift into one of the three twistor spaces $T_s$ if and only if it is nilconformal. \end{theorem}
+\begin{theorem} A harmonic map from a Riemann surface to $G_2/\SO{4}$ has a twistor lift into one of the three twistor spaces $T_s$ if and only if it is nilconformal. \end{theorem}

-This was previously known only for harmonic maps from the $2$-sphere \cite{burstall-rawnsley}; these are all of finite unition number \cite{uhlenbeck}.
+This was previously known only for harmonic maps from the $2$-sphere \cite{burstall-rawnsley}; these are all of finite uniton number \cite{uhlenbeck}.
 The class of nilconformal harmonic maps includes those of finite uniton number, but is strictly bigger, see Example \ref{ex:torus}; it also includes \emph{inclusive maps}, see \S \ref{subsec:inclusive}, these have lifts into $T_1$.

 The method is as follows.
-We may embed our exceptional symmetric space $G_2/\SO{4}$ in $G_2$ and thence in $\U{7}$; these embeddings are totally geodesic and so preserve harmonicity.
-Then, as in Uhlenbeck, the derivative of a harmonic map $\varphi:M \to G_2/\SO{4} \subset \U{7}$ defines (on each coordinate domain) a holomorphic endomorphism $\A$ of a trivial complex bundle $M \times \cn^7$ endowed with a holomorphic structure defined by $\varphi$; nilconformality means that this endomorphism is nilpotent.
-The lifts are constructed from this endomorphism, see Theorem \ref{th:lifts}.
+We embed $G_2/\SO{4}$ in $G_2$ and thence in $\U{7}$.
+Then, as in Uhlenbeck, the derivative of a harmonic map $\varphi:M \to G_2/\SO{4} \subset \U{7}$ defines (on each coordinate domain) a holomorphic endomorphism $\A$ of a trivial complex bundle $M \times \cn^7$ endowed with a holomorphic structure defined by $\varphi$.
+Nilconformality means that this endomorphism is nilpotent; our twistor lifts are constructed from it, see Theorem \ref{th:lifts}.

-In \cite{J2}, the authors showed that a harmonic map from a surface to a compact classical inner symmetric space has a twistor lift if and only if it is nilconformal --- this was previously only known for maps into the complex Grassmannian \cite{burstall-grass}.
-The exceptional symmetric space $G_2/\SO{4}$ is the space of all associative $3$-dimensional subspaces in $\rn^7$, so that it can be embedded in the real Grassmannian $G_3(\rn^7)$.
+In \cite{J2}, the authors showed that a harmonic map from a Riemann surface to a compact classical inner symmetric space has a twistor lift if and only if it is nilconformal --- previously known for maps into a complex Grassmannian \cite{burstall-grass}.
+The symmetric space $G_2/\SO{4}$ is the space of all associative $3$-dimensional subspaces of $\rn^7$, so that it can be embedded in the real Grassmannian $G_3(\rn^7)$.
 By realizing the twistor spaces $T_s$ as flags over this Grassmannian which satisfy a $G_2$-condition, we interpret our work in terms of the constructions in \cite{J2}, see \S \ref{subsec:twistor-excep}.

-In \S \ref{sec:almost-complex}, we show how to construct harmonic maps into $G_2/\SO{4}$ from almost complex maps into the $6$-sphere by adding a suitable pair of unitons, giving examples of harmonic maps with lifts into any of the three twistor spaces.
+In \S \ref{sec:almost-complex}, we show how to construct harmonic maps into $G_2/\SO{4}$ from almost complex maps into the $6$-sphere, giving harmonic maps with lifts into any of the three twistor spaces.